They say…

 The head brewer is Heriot-Watt-trained William Hiscocks, who initially plans to brew mainly for the company’s own outlets, though with the possibility of expansion to supply third parties too: the brewery plans to extend into the next-door arch late in 2024.

-Beers are in tank and keg though cask may appear among the changing specials.
+Beers are in tank and keg though may appear among the changing specials.
 A canning line should follow once space is available.

 was founded by Estelle and Matt Theobalds after the birth of their first child prompted a lifestyle change, beginning with 6.5 hl kit from a brewery in Wakefield that never got off the ground.